bchm513/DSCI510_Final_Project/README.md

 # Running analysis
 I am currently working to clean up the data and find specific positions that have enough data to make generalizations about.
 I will then deploy my models of choice and create visuals to depict the features most tied to player success

+# Difficulties/Issues
+No real issues or difficulties, but I have changed the scope of my project.
+I have expanded it because only focusing on the discipline stat seemed too limiting when I was considering how to develop my models.

 From `src/` directory run: